What You’ll Learn 🎯

 Amplitude

-Depending on the selected amplitude in the dropdown, the following scaling is applied to the Bode plot and Polar plot: Peak, RMS, Peak-peak
+Depending on the selected amplitude in the dropdown, the following scaling is applied to the Bode and Polar plots: Peak, RMS, and Peak-to-Peak.

 Frequency axis unit

-Frequency axis unit for FFT waterfall vs. RPM can be selected from the dropdown list.
+The frequency axis unit for the FFT Waterfall vs. RPM can be selected from the dropdown list.

 Separate spectra per direction

-Separate spectra per direction will create the selected spectral channels under all Directions channel groups.
-When disabled the spectral results will be combined across all directions.
+Enabling Separate Spectra per Direction will create the selected spectral channels under each direction’s channel group.
+When disabled, the spectral results are combined across all directions.

 Update interval

-Update interval defines the criteria on which data, such as speed, shaft centerline and polar will be updated during the measurement.
+The update interval defines the criteria by which data—such as speed, shaft centerline, and polar plots—are updated during the measurement.

-There are two different criteria for update of data:
+There are two different criteria for updating the data:

 On RPM change (Delta RPM) - data is updated each time a defined Delta RPM value is exceeded.
 This is usually selected if the measurement consists of runup or coastdown or both.